China Consulate ~ Chicago

 Flight Itinerary AND Hotel Reservation*: Staple a copy of these to EACH application.

-*(Adopting Families with LOA/LOC or Heritage Trips with signed & stamped Invitation Letter... disregard item 6)
+*(Adopting Families with LOA/LOC or Heritage Trips with signed & stamped Invitation Letter

-If you are staying with a friend in China, you need to submit a "Signed" invitation letter from your friend that
+If you are staying with a friend in China, you need to submit a "Signed" invitation letter from your friend,

-includes your name, your date of birth, your passport number and duration of your stay [signed email is fine].
+that includes your name, your date of birth, your passport number and duration of your stay [signed email

-~ If your friend is Chinese you also need to send a copy of their "Local ID".
+~ If your friend is a Chinese citizen, you also need to send a copy of their "Local ID".

-There must be at least 2 blank pages in your passport (not Endorsement pages) as the Visa is a sticker placed on
+There must be at least 2 blank pages in your passport (not the Endorsement pages) as the Visa is a sticker

 If your passport is not an American passport, you will need to send the actual Green Card or a notarized copy of

 your "Green Card" (plus your passport).
-You can only apply for a single or double entry visa only, and you will be
+You can only apply for a single or double entry visa, and you will be

 Your passport needs to have a full 12 months left on it when I apply for the visa, to get a multi-entry 10 year visa.